(with BAXJECT II)

 Individuals with haemophilia A disease, which is a hereditary disorder of blood coagulation have a low level of factor VIII in their blood circulation.
 As a result of factor VIII deficiency, the individual with this disease may have a heavy bleeding into joints, muscles or internal organs either spontaneously or as a result of accidental or surgical trauma.

-ADVATE is similar to plasma-derived factor VIII.
-As it works in the same way, it can be used as a replacement therapy in patients with haemophilia A.
+ADVATE is similar to and works in the same way as plasma-derived factor VIII.
+As such, it can be used as a replacement therapy to correct the factor VIII deficiency in patients with haemophilia A.

 Before you are given the ADVATE

 ADVATE should not be given to you if:

 - you are allergic (hypersensitive) to mouse, hamster proteins or any other ingredients in this product;

 - you have tendency of allergic reaction or hypersensitivity to any human derived injection.
 Some of the symptoms of allergic reaction may include skin rash, swelling of the face, lips or tongue, which may cause difficulty swallowing or shortness of breath, tightness of the chest;

 - the expiry date printed on the pack has passed;